-Materials selection for the employment areas should be functional, robust, and appropriate for the final uses of the plots.
+Materials selection for the employment areas should be functional, robust, and appropriate for the final uses of the plots, whilst reflecting the wider vision for the development.
 Materials which may be appropriate include:

 - Metal Cladding, selected to reference existing adjacent commercial space, with colour and form referencing agricultural buildings. - New Bricks in small quantities: Generally, smooth soft red bricks with rich orangery-red colours.
 Should offer some variation in colour and texture, potentially to define plot accesses. - Smooth Soft Render: Normally lime-based with a float finish and rounded edges. - Hard or Roughcast Render: Normally cement based with sharp angles and drips. - PV Cells (On Appropriate Elevations): On rear elevations, screened behind parapets etc.